root-foundation/root/README.md

 Your personal token's value is grounded in your equities in companies and other personal tokens.
 A portion of the capital you gain when selling equity in a company or personal token is sent to your personal token shareholders — proportional to the equity they hold (i.e. dividends).

-Unlike company shareholders, personal token shareholders have _no_ “ownership", control or say over the personal token owner or anything they do.

-**The owner of the personal token retains absolute, complete agency and control**.
+Unlike company shareholders, personal token shareholders have _no_ “ownership", control or say over the personal token owner or anything they do. **The personal token owner retains absolute, complete agency and control over their lives**.

 ## The network